bruceoutdoors/SharpSteer2/readme.md

 ### Nuget

 SharpSteer2 is [available](https://www.nuget.org/packages/SharpSteer2/) as a nuget package.
-Package releases use [semantic versioning](http://semver.org/).
+Package releases use [semantic versioning](http://semver.org/). **HOWEVER, that version of SharpSteer2 (some .NET incompatibility) is not compatible with monogame.**

+### How to Use my Monogame Game?

+Easiest way I can think of is copy the contents of the SharpSteer2 folder to your solution folder, add SharpSteer2.csproj to your solution, then in your monogame project, right click "References" > "Add Reference" and add the SharpSteer2 project to your monogame project.

 ### Documentation